image by Marieke VaNoon

 What I’ve learnt is that everyone’s processing in very different ways.
 Yet, there’s one common thread: People need to talk and they need to be heard.
 You’ll never create effective strategies, nor be able to support colleagues, if you stick to formal email and group chats.
 Body language and facial expressions tell us a lot.
 Communication, connection and solidarity are crucial right now.

 In practical terms, talk.
 Briefly, but often.
 Face to face.
 With the camera on.
 Don’t limit communication to a formal weekly team meet up, or the issues will pile up, increasing everyone’s stress.
 Make yourself completely accessible and be fully open to non-work-related chat.
 Allow yourself your humanity.
 Everyone’s brains are noisy and no one’s focusing well.
-It’s not a business as usual” moment and its healthy to admit that.
+It’s not a “business as usual” moment and it’s healthy to admit that.

 Learn how to centre yourself before you get on a call.
 Stay away from social media and the news for at least 10 minutes prior.
 When you talk to your colleagues, you want to be totally present for them, not in a state of fight or flight, nor displaying negativity and fear.
 Show up with empathy, and be real.
 Most of all, communicate hope.
 Let everyone know that whilst we’re working out the the what and the how, our mission and everyone’s contribution could not be more crucial than it is right now.